 Avi Ma’ayan, PhD, is the course director for two massive open online courses (MOOCs) on the Coursera platform.
-As of March 2016, more than 33,000 students registered for these two courses and they watched 195,000 video lectures.
+As of October 2022, these courses had over 258,750 unique visitors and 24,364 enrolled students.

 Big Data Science with the BD2K-LINCS Data Coordination and Integration Center